Formaldehyde, a chemical used to preserve dead bodies, sure does have a bad name! But, when it comes to our bodies, this chemical may surprise you.

 First off, some vaccines contain formaldehyde.

 Some vaccines work because the virus that causes disease or the toxin that causes a bacterial infection is inactivated for use in the vaccine.
-(Inactive viral vaccines.)
+(Inactivated viral vaccines.)
 (Toxoid vaccines.)
-Formaldehyde is the chemical used to do the inactivating.
+The chemical used to do the inactivating is formaldehyde.

 This amount is so small that it doesn’t even hold a candle to the amount of formaldehyde found naturally in your body.